-- 1. Waits for the configured time to receive a heartbeat from the disconnected workloads and then quarantines workloads that do not respond within that time period. - 2.
+- 1. Waits for an hour for the disconnected workloads to heartbeat and then quarantine those workloads that do not respond at the end of the hour. - 2.
 Removes the quarantined workloads IP addresses from its active policy. - 3.
 Pushes an updated policy to the peer workloads that were previously allowed to communicate with the quarantined workloads.